-Best of all, we made them in under 15 minutes each and even my 5-year-old was able to do it herself, with very little help!
+Best of all, we made them in around 15 minutes each and even my 5-year-old was able to do it herself, with very little help!

 There are so many tutorials for making friendship bracelets online and so many different types of friendship bracelets you can make.
 Some require a DIY friendships bracelet template, while others do not.

 The version we went with is a really simple French knitting style that creates a woven band from wool or yarn.

 You can use 1, 2, 3… or up to 7 different colours to make them so you can have cute rainbow friendship bracelets to share around!